+Notes/Results

-What We Did Notes/Results Updated the annual incentive program, including adjusting performance metrics to further align with business strategy and, for 2016 and after, reduced potential maximum payout.
-Net operating revenue and profit before tax growth were added as annual incentive metrics; weightings were adjusted to decrease emphasis on unit case volume.
+- Net operating revenue and profit before tax growth were added as annual incentive metrics; weightings were adjusted to decrease emphasis on unit case volume.
 For 2016, maximum payout decreased from 300% of target to 250% of target.
-See page 54 .
-Adopted Equity Stewardship Guidelines to reduce share utilization.
-Significantly decreased the "burn rate" of shares and met the burn rate commitment of 0.4% a full year early.
-See page 56 .
-Adjusted the mix of equity compensation to use fewer stock options and more performance share units.
-Mix adjusted to 50/50 in 2015.
-For 2016, mix is 1/3 stock options and 2/3 performance share units.
-Reduced the number and value of long-term incentive awards for Named Executive Officers.
-Reflects 2015 as a transition year and taking into account recent performance relative to comparator companies.
-The Grant of C
+See page 54. - Significantly decreased the "burn rate" of shares and met the burn rate commitment of 0.4% a full year early.
+See page 56. - Mix adjusted to 50/50 in 2015.
+For 2016, mix is 1/3 stock options and 2/3 performance share units. - Reflects 2015 as a transition year and taking into account recent performance relative to comparator companies.